deeplab-ai/denvis/README.md

 # Deep Neural Virtual Screening (DENVIS)

+This repo contains instructions on how to use a REST API for the DENVIS model and reproduce the results published in the paper "DENVIS: Scalable and High-Throughput Virtual Screening Using Graph Neural Networks with Atomic and Surface Protein Pocket Features" published in JCIM.
+Please consider [citing](https://github.com/deeplab-ai/denvis/edit/main/README.md#citation) our work if you use the DENVIS model in your work or the produced outputs.

 # Virtual screening inference REST API (Web service)

 We provide a webservice that performs inference for a specified protein and a small colection of ligands (maximum of 100 ligands).